-The working group suggested that applicants should be required to submit their materials (including electronic materials such as a PowerPoint presentation that the applicant would like to use at the public meeting) at least five (5) days prior to the date that the staff has designated as the date that the agenda packets will be distributed to the Commission or Committee, and for the Board by the date that the public notice of the meeting is published.
-Materials submitted after the "cut-off" date and time would not be distributed to the public body and would not be considered at the public meeting or hearing on the applicant's matter.
-If the applicant felt that the consideration of materials submitted after the cut-off date and time absolutely needed to be placed before the public body, then the applicants' meeting or public hearing would then need to be continued and the applicant would have to pay the costs of re-advertising, re-noticing, and/or re-posting a public hearing, if applicable.
-Applicant "hand-outs" of materials at the public meeting would not be permitted unless the hand-out is a copy of materials that were already submitted prior to the cutoff time.
+The working group suggested that applicants should be required to submit their materials (including electronic materials such as a PowerPoint presentation that the applicant would like to use at the public meeting) at least five (5) days prior to the date that the staff has designated as the date that the agenda packets will be distributed to the Commission.
+Materials submitted after the "cut-off" date and time would not be distributed to the Commission and would not be considered at the public meeting or hearing on the applicant's matter.
+If the applicant felt that the consideration of materials submitted after the cut-off date and time absolutely needed to be placed before the Commission, then the applicants' meeting or public hearing would then need to be continued and the applicant would have to pay the costs of re-advertising, re-noticing, and/or re-posting a public hearing.
+Applicant "hand-outs" of materials at the public meeting would not be permitted unless the hand-out is a copy of materials that were already submitted prior to the cut-off time.
 Similarly, any electronic materials, PowerPoint presentations included, cannot have new or updated slides or graphics.

-The working group suggested that submittals or written statements by residents/general public should have to be submitted at least 24 hours prior to the posted public meeting time in order for the staff to be able to assemble and distribute them to the public body members prior to the meeting time.
+The working group suggested that submittals or written statements by residents/general public should have to be submitted at least 24 hours prior to the posted public meeting time in order for the staff to be able to assemble and distribute them to the Commission prior to the meeting time.
 If a resident or member of the general public cannot make a meeting time and has a late submittal, that material may be given to another member of the public who can "present" that material at the public meeting.
-Because the material would be handed out at the meeting, the member of the public should also be required to have at least ten (10) copies of the material available for distribution (one for each public body member, and one copy for the staff, the applicant, and the minutestaker).
+Because the material would be handed out at the meeting, the member of the public should also be required to have at least ten (10) copies of the material available for distribution (one for each Commission Member, and one copy for the staff, the applicant, and the minutes-taker).
 Similarly, the residents/general public present at the meeting may also submit their own written comments at the public meeting, provided that they have at least (10) copies available to distribute.

 PowerPoint presentations by residents/general public present unique problems due to the need to load such electronic materials on to the Town computer system and the concomitant shortened public comment times typically allotted to the general public.
-Thus, the working group suggested that PowerPoint presentations by the general public should not be permitted; provided, however, a member of the general public may handout a printed copy of the PowerPoint "slides" that such member of the public desires to present, again requiring at least ten (10) copies of the PowerPoint "slides" submitted for distribution.
+Thus, the working group suggested that PowerPoint presentations by the general public should not be permitted; provided, however, a member of the general public may hand-out a printed copy of the PowerPoint "slides" that such member of the public desires to present, again requiring at least ten (10) copies of the PowerPoint "slides" submitted for distribution.